 'Ant hunting' in the rainy season - mosquitoes, scorpions, snakes, poisonous caterpillars and giant spiders are just a few of the perils.

-Over the past eight years we have designed and perfected our own special light trap.
+Over the past ten years we have designed and perfected our own special light trap.
 This is used during the alate flying season to capture new queens of those species that fly around dusk or later.